ltb-project/ltb-common/README.md

-# LTB-LDAP
+# ltb-project/ldap

-common library for ltb projects usage of ldap.
+php composer common library for ltb projects usage of ldap

 This covers the 3 following projects